MattMcFarland/tw-client/README.md

 - [ ] tutorial solutions are not sorting by votes.
 - [ ] comment validation errors persisting and showing on other comment forms
 - [ ] comment validation not working on solution.
-- [ ] widget visuals are now off (not enough top margin for activity, sharing buttons squished together)
+- [ ] widget visuals are now off (not enough top margin for activity, sharing buttons squished togethe

 ### Exports